-United States Holidays in 2024 are a combination of Federal or national holidays, public holidays and religious holidays.
+United States Holidays in 2025 are a combination of Federal or national holidays, public holidays and religious holidays.
 On top of these, there are many local holidays and cultural holidays the provide many ways for Americans to celebrate the beautiful melting pot that makes up American life.

 (Links on this page may be affiliate links.
-If you purchase through a link, we may earn a commission.Dislaimer Here)
+If you purchase through a link, we may earn a commission.
+Dislaimer Here)

 Table of Contents

-Common U.S. Holidays in 2024
+Common U.S. Holidays in 2024, 2025, 2026, 2027

 In addition to these holidays, there are many more celebrated by specific religious and cultural groups as well as state holidays for individual states.

-New Year’s Day – January 1, 2023 (Monday, January 1, 2024)
+New Year’s Day – Wednesday, January 1, 2025

 We kick off the year with New Year’s Day, a time for fresh beginnings and resolutions.
 It’s a day when people gather with friends and family, watch fireworks, and count down the seconds until the new year begins.

-Martin Luther King Day – January 16, 2023 (Monday, January 15, 2024)
+Martin Luther King Jr. Day – Monday, January 20, 2025

-Martin Luther King’s was born on January 15, 1929.
+Martin Luther King Jr. was born on January 15, 1929.
 But we always celebrate on the third Monday in January as we honor civil rights leader Dr. Martin Luther King Jr. He was a champion of equality and justice, and this day is a time to reflect on his dream for a better, more equal America.

 Observance of Inauguration Day in the United States is typically held on January 20th every four years.
 This is the day on which the President-Elect of the United States is formally sworn into office and takes the oath of office, officially becoming the President.
-In cases where January 20th falls on a Sunday, the public inauguration ceremony is held on January 21st, but the President is still officially sworn in on the 20th, as per the 20th Amendment to the United States Constitution.

-Groundhog Day (Friday February 2, 2024)
+Groundhog Day – Sunday, February 2, 2025

 Groundhog Day is a quirky North American tradition on February 2 when a groundhog’s shadow, or lack thereof, is believed to predict the arrival of spring or an extended winter.
-The most famous Groundhog Day celebration takes place in Punxsutawney, Pennsylvania, where a groundhog named Punxsutawney Phil emerges from his burrow at Gobbler’s Knob.
-If he sees his shadow, it’s believed to predict six more weeks of winter; if not, an early spring is anticipated.
-Thousands of people gather to witness this event, and it’s broadcast on television.

-Valentine’s Day – February 14, 2023 (Wednesday, February 14, 2024)
+Valentine’s Day – Friday, February 14, 2025

 Valentine’s Day is all about love and friendship.
 People exchange greeting cards, gifts, and sweet treats to show their affection for one another.
-It’s a day to celebrate the special people in our lives.
-American children will often exchange Valentine cards at school along with treats or small gifts.

 Tag: valentines